-A Unique Cultural Experience Never Organised Before.
-Immerse yourself in the local culture and discover the 3 most intriguing Fire Festivals of Abruzzo.
+A Unique Cultural Experience Never Sensed Before.
+Immerse yourself in the local culture and discover the most intriguing Fire Festivals of Abruzzo.

-St Anthony can be considered the Saint most loved by the Abruzzesi, and below I’m sharing my experience and some information on what for me are the most intriguing St’Anthony celebrations of Abruzzo where you must go.
-The 3 celebrations below usually happen in chronological order and can all be visited during the same week of the 17th of January.
-Along with facts and information, I’ve suggested towns and nearby interesting areas worth seeing during your visit, so you can extend your trip during winter in Abruzzo.
+These celebrations below usually take place in chronological order and can all be visited during the same week of the 17th of January.
+Along with facts and information, I also suggested towns and nearby interesting areas worth seeing during your visit.
+In this way, you can extend your trip during winter time in Abruzzo.

-We are very proud to be supporting these traditions, and for this reason, we have organised for the first time, a 9 day TOUR through Abruzzo featuring the 3 most famous Fire Traditions of Italy.
-Visit our dedicated tour page to discover more about the tour.
+We at Experience BellaVita are very proud to support these traditions, and for this reason, we have organized for the first time, a 9 day tour through Abruzzo featuring the most famous Fire Traditions of Italy.
+Send us a message to get the program details.

 Fara Filiorum Petri – Le Farchie